You might not think it, but a cat can be a great outdoor adventure buddy. Check out the best cat breeds for outdoor enthusiasts.

 9. Manx Cat

-Originating on the Isle of Man, the Manx cat has a quiet and composed nature that can easily adapt to car trips and walks on a leash.
+Originating on the Isle of Man, the Manx cat has a quiet and composed nature that can easily adapt to cat car trips and cat walks.

 Moreover, Manx cats are avid explorers that love discovering new places.

 - Devoted to their owner, following him everywhere